 ‘Electronic’ and ‘computerised’ machines do have a powered display panel, which may be anything from simple dot letters to full colour fine detail touch screens.
 Fun, if that’s what you enjoy.
 They do have more functions, and ‘computerised’ machines have a memory.
 But it’s not necessary – there are many people who produce clothes of couture quality on a basic mechanical machine.

 One area where a modern ‘electronic’ machine makes sewing easier is that it has a 1-step automatic buttonhole.
 A modern ‘mechanical’ machine has a 4-step buttonhole, and the user has to start and stop each step.
-You can make very good buttonholes with these, but they need a bit of practice.
+You can make very good buttonholes with these, but they need a bit of practice (see this buttonholes post).

 You can find marvellous bargains from charity shops.